Hückeswagen: The coat of arms of Hückeswagen

 The arms were granted on August 9, 1892.

 The arms show in the upper part the lion from the arms of the Counts of Berg, who bought the area in 1260 from the Counts of Hückeswagen.
 The lower part is a symbol for the textile industry, which has been important to the town since the late Middle Ages.
 The combination of lion and spindle appears first in a seal from 1555.

 History

 Hückeswagen was an ancestral seat of the counts of Hückeswagen and in 1085 became for the first time a Franconian Salhof, or saddle court, in form of a "confirmation of a donation of the genotypes of the Essen abbess Svanhild among other things by emperors Heinrich IV.
 (HRR)" mentions documentary.
 (Documentary first namings oberbergische places v.
 Klaus Pampus).

-Between 1220 and 1240 the counts of Hückeswagen moved to Bohemia and built the "Hukvaldy" and "Altischein" castles.
+Between 1220 and 1240 the counts of Hückeswagen moved to Bohemia and built the "Hukvaldy" and "Alttitschein" castles.

 Between 1490 and 1508 the "Nikolaus church" was built.
 Later the "Paulus church" was established after a fire.